Ben 10 Versus the Universe: The Movie: Plot

 Meanwhile, in the Null Void, Azmuth reveals his trial to Ben: he must pass through a large pipe with traps before the timer on his Omnitrix runs out.
 After numerous attempts fail, Azmuth tells Ben that all his usual tricks with the Omnitrix are keeping him from unlocking its true potential.
 As Ben tries to figure out what Azmuth's advice is about, two of the alien criminals attack him and try to take the Omnitrix.
 While they are fighting, a rift opens and begins sucking one of the criminals in while the other one abandons him.
-Ben tries to save him but is unable to do so until he figures out how to switch out the DNA Pods in the Omnitrix and changes into a slimy alien dubbed Goop.
+Ben tries to save him but is unable to do so until he figures out how to switch out the DNA pods in the Omnitrix and changes into a slimy alien dubbed Goop.
 He rescues the alien but fails to finish the trial.
-However, Azmuth tells him that by saving the alien, he has already proved himself worthy, and opens a portal to let him leave.
+However, Azmuth tells him that by saving the alien, he has already proved himself worthy, and he opens a portal to let him leave.

 Ben sees the Incursean flagship getting sucked into a Null Void portal and helps them to safety, but passes out in the process.
 However, they rescue him after realizing that he is not Vilgax due to his acts of heroism and help him return to Earth, where he finds Vilgax and Kevin fighting.
-Vilgax overpowers them both and obtains the Omni-Kix Key, becoming a cosmic entity named Alien V and killing Ben's Galvanic Mechamorph clone Glitch.
-Ben starts to lose faith again until Azmuth calls him using the Omnitrix and reminds Ben of what he learned during his trial in the Null Void.
-With his faith restored, Ben adds a new alien into his arsenal, a giant alien dubbed Way Big, and defeats Vilgax.
+Vilgax overpowers them both and obtains Ben's Omni-Kix Key, becoming a cosmic entity named Alien V and killing Ben's Galvanic Mechamorph clone Glitch.
+Ben starts to lose faith once again until Azmuth, who manages to get out from Null Void, calls him using the Omnitrix and reminds Ben of what he learned during his trial in the Null Void.
+With his faith restored, Ben adds a new alien to his arsenal, a most powerful giant alien dubbed Way Big and manages to defeat Vilgax.

-Azmuth and the Incurseans arrive as Azmuth uses the Omnitrix to repair the Earth, and takes Vilgax into custody.
-The Tennyson family try to find Kevin, who disappeared after the fight, while Phil recovers Glitch's remains with the hopes of rebuilding him.
-Phil and the Tennysons head to Nebraska for another vacation.
+Azmuth and the Incurseans arrive as Azmuth uses the Omnitrix to repair the Earth and takes Vilgax into custody.
+The Tennyson family tries to find Kevin, who disappeared after the fight, while Phil recovers Glitch's remains in the hopes of rebuilding him.
+The Tennysons and Phil head to Nebraska for another vacation.